Castle Hill

 What is Castle Hill?

-Castle Hill is a motte-and-bailey castle situated in Cumberland, England.
+Castle Hill is a motte-and-bailey castle located in Cumberland, England, dating to the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004591.

 Who is responsible for protecting Castle Hill?